IsaiahLeiva/fs-journal/notes/06-mvc.md

 For controller naming schemes it's much better to give a long name than to do a short name that doesn't make any sense.

 Ctrl + . to move an export class to a new profile.
+Cursor must be on the name of the class in order to export it to a new model or services page.

+F2 while highlighting a method that you are trying to correct will change then name on other pages too.